browserengineering/book/book/styles.md

 }
 ```

-To account for the possibility that allows blocks apply to a single
+To account for the possibility that several blocks apply to a single
 element, there's a *cascading* mechanism to resolve conflicts in favor
 of the most specific rule.